-What he produced was a small bag sown from silver thread, wrapped around a grease-stained spindle that shown with a black luster.
-Using his sausage-like fingers, Mr. A. A. Abrams delicately removed the bag from the black pole, and as though he were arranging a doll’s hair, opened it up with what were almost licentious movements.
+What he produced was a small bag sewn from silver thread, wrapped around a grease-stained spindle that shown with a black luster.
+Using his sausage-like fingers, Mr. A. A. Abrams delicately removed the bag from the black pole, and as though he were arranging a doll’s hair, opened it up with almost licentious movements.

-A small insect net appeared from between his hairy fingers.
+From between his hairy fingers, a small insect net appeared.
 Like the giant in Brobdingnag, he carefully put his pointer finger and middle finger together, and then, gently pinching the net between his thumb and two fingers, held it level.

 As though conducting a hum, he began to lightly twitch the net.